 Deindexed: When a website or web page has been removed from the Google index.

-Directory links: These links are composed of information regarding local business, such as their name and phone number.
+Directory Links: These links are composed of information regarding local businesses, such as their name and phone number.

 Editorial links: Links that are put in content back to a user’s website or business that are not paid for.